-This activity is adapted from the Population Council's Health and Life Skills Curriculum for the Adolescent Girls Initiative-Kenya (AGI-K).16 important that we keep ourselves clean and safe when we go to the toilet.
-We just drew maps of toilets in our community, and you each wrote whether that toilet is clean or not, and safe or not.
-What makes a toilet "clean?"
+This activity is adapted from the Population Council's Health and Life Skills Curriculum for the Adolescent Girls Initiative-Kenya (AGI-K).16

 Today we are going to talk about a subject that may be a little embarrassing, but it is very important, too.
 Let's talk about how we relieve ourselves-that is, about using the toilet.
 As young women, it is especially